mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 Organizations that appear in the "IESG-Recognized Standards-Related Organizations" registry are assumed to have met the "permanent and readily available" requirement for the purposes of this sub-policy, even if they charge for access to the specification.
 However, such organizations MUST provide a free copy to the Expert(s) for review.

+Registrations under this sub-policy are also subject to {{common}}.

 ## Specification Required (Community) {#sp-community}

-The "Community" sub-policy of Specification Required adds a requirement that the cited specification(s) MUST either qualify under the Standards sub-policy ({{sp-standards}}), or in the opinion of the Expert(s) be the product of a significant community effort.
+The "Community" sub-policy of Specification Required adds a requirement that the cited specification(s) MUST either qualify under the Standards sub-policy ({{sp-standards}}), or in the opinion of the Expert(s) be the product of a community effort (a "community specification"), as evidenced by the indicators below.

-The Expert(s) SHOULD take the following factors into consideration when determining whether a specification is the product of a significant community effort:
+The Expert(s) SHOULD consider the following indicators when determining whether a specification is the product of a community effort:

-   *  The specification is well-defined and complete
-   *  The specification is freely available to the public at a permanent and readily available location
+   *  The specification is developed in a process that is open to participation, with a public record of its discussion
+   *  Change control over the specification is held by a group or organization, rather than by an individual
+   *  The specification is versioned, and changes to it are published rather than made silently
    *  The specification is not tied to or heavily associated with one implementation
+   *  There is evidence of broad adoption or implementer interest beyond the specification's authors
-   *  There are multiple interoperable implementations of the specification, or such implementations are likely to emerge
+   *  There are multiple interoperable implementations of the specification or such implementations are likely to emerge
-   *  There is evidence of broad adoption
-   *  The use case addressed by the specification is using the registry's extension point appropriately
-   *  The requested value is appropriate to the use case, and not so generic that it may be considered 'squatting'

-The Expert(s) have discretion in applying these criteria; in some cases, they might judge it best to register a value that fails one or more.
-The intent is to assure that successfully deployed community efforts have registered values.
-As such, the criteria above are designed to preclude anticipatory registrations.

-In addition, the Expert(s) MAY define additional guidance and criteria for managing the name space of the registry (e.g., to avoid "squatting" on values that are likely to be standardized).

-Specifications whose registration is deemed to be the product of a significant community effort are not eligible for early allocation.
+   *  Other specifications or projects normatively reference the specification

+Taken together, these indicators are evidence that a community effort stands behind the specification.
+No single one is required, and the list is not exhaustive.

+A specification need not already be deployed to qualify.
+In many registries implementation does not begin until a value has been assigned, so the absence of adoption is not by itself grounds for refusal.
+Equally, the Expert(s) can refuse a registration where the specification has not had enough review for its quality or its fit to the registry to be judged, even when every indicator above is present.

+Community specifications are not eligible for early allocation.
+Early allocation presumes a process that will conclude and a body accountable for the request, so that an allocation can later be confirmed or reclaimed.
+A community effort supplies neither, so an allocation granted on that basis would be permanent from the moment it was made.

+Registrations under this sub-policy are also subject to {{common}}.

 ## Specification Required (Permissive) {#sp-permissive}

-The "Permissive" sub-policy of Specification Required explicitly allows registration of a specification, regardless of who publishes it, that meets the requirements set by {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}}.
-This includes but is not limited to:
+The "Permissive" sub-policy of Specification Required explicitly allows registration of a specification, regardless of who publishes it, provided that it meets the requirements of {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}} and {{common}}.
+Specifications published in the following ways can qualify, among others:

 * Archived Internet-Drafts
 * GitHub repositories and similar data stores
 * Publicly available archive services

-To qualify as "permanent and readily available", a specification SHOULD NOT be able to be made or kept unavailable by the action or inaction of a single person.
-This precludes, for example, personal Web sites and personal GitHub repositories as suitable specification references, but MAY permit those operated by groups of people.
-Note that this requirement only applies to provision of the specification, not authorship.

-Note that {{Section 4.6 of I-D.ietf-ianabis-rfc8126bis}} also requires a specification to be 'in sufficient detail so that interoperability between independent implementations is possible.'
-The Expert(s) determine this on a case-by-case basis, using any guidance available in the document(s) establishing the registry.

-The Expert(s) MAY define additional guidance and criteria for managing the name space of the registry (e.g., to avoid "squatting" on values that are likely to be standardized).

 When this sub-policy is in effect, only registrations that qualify under the Standards sub-policy ({{sp-standards}}) are eligible for early allocation.

+Registrations under this sub-policy are also subject to {{common}}.

 # IANA Considerations

-When a registry has a defined sub-policy, IANA should record it in the registry's "Registration Procedure(s)" field, and if applicable a reference to the artefact that enables it.
+When a registry has a defined sub-policy, IANA should record it in the registry's "Registration Procedure(s)" field, along with a reference to the document or IESG determination that established it.

 # Security Considerations